 The Embodiment Research Cluster is a student-led initiative of the South, West and Wales Doctoral Training Partnership taking the body as its theme.
-Its participants hail from a range of disciplines, including Creative Writing, Philosophy, English, Music, Religious Studies and Geography, and from a range of institutions, including University of Bath, University of Bristol, Cardiff University, University of Exeter, University of Reading and University of Southhampton.
+Its participants hail from a range of disciplines, including Creative Writing, Philosophy, English, Music, Religious Studies and Geography, and from a range of institutions across the DTP.

 The cluster embraces the body in all its different modes of being and ways of being studied, including:

 - body as the third-person object of science or other analytical studies;

 - body as the grounding of first-person experience and action in practice based subjects;

 - body as a conduit between the human and culture in the social sciences.

 - the relationship between mind, body and world;

 - how we experience our embodiment through both the senses;